e-mission/e-mission-phone/README.md

 are available in the [e-mission-server README](https://github.com/e-mission/e-mission-server/blob/master/README.md).

 In order to make end-to-end testing even easier, we have moved from phone app to a dynamic config setting.
-We use the dynamic [config](configs) where each file upholds a function.
+We use the dynamic [config](configs) to specify the server locations.
 Refer [Doc](https://github.com/e-mission/nrel-openpath-deploy-configs)

-If you have the [e-mission-server](https://github.com/e-mission/e-mission-server) running at a specific URL or IP address, and they want to connect to it, you would have to specify that URL or IP in the server field of their dynamic config file.
+If you have the [e-mission-server](https://github.com/e-mission/e-mission-server) running at a specific URL or IP address, and they want to connect to it, you would have to specify that URL or IP in the server  of your dynamic config file.

 One advantage of using `skip` authentication in development mode is that any user email can be entered without a password.
 Developers can use one of the emails that they loaded test data for in step (3) above.
 So if the test data loaded was with `-u shankari@eecs.berkeley.edu`, then the login email for the phone app would also be `shankari@eecs.berkeley.edu`.